JoeMorgan/devopsfortherestofus/_posts/2015-tbd-guapo.md

 ###Docker

-In order for all of this to be real, we need that crucial core functionality of the ability to quickly and easily distribute our environment.
+In order for all of this to be real, we need that crucial core functionality that is the ability to quickly and easily distribute our environment.
 We found this solution in [Docker](https://www.docker.com/).
 You can get the complete description and ins and outs of Docker on their site, but for our purposes, it is a medium for running extremely lightweight VM's that can be heavily customized and built on command.
 There are three main concepts to internalize for the purpose of this explanation;

  1. Docker image - this is the instance of your environment, a pre-built installation with everyting you need to get going
  2. Docker container - when you run an image, you get a container, a running instance of your environment